-Bronchoscopy is a pulmonary procedure that enables a physician to examine the major air passages of the lungs through a thin lighted tube called a bronchoscope.
-This allows the physician to evaluate the lungs and collect small tissue samples – or biopsies – to diagnose lung disease and lung cancer.
+Bronchoscopy is a pulmonary procedure where physicians examine the major air passages of the lungs through a thin, lighted tube called a bronchoscope.
+Doctors use bronchoscopies to evaluate the lungs and collect small tissue samples – called biopsies – to diagnose lung disease and lung cancer.

-Traditional bronchoscopy cannot reliably reach the distant regions of the lung.
-Often, more invasive surgical procedures are needed to make a diagnosis.
-This can increase the risk of complications for patients.
+Traditional bronchoscopy can’t reliably reach deep into the lungs, where nearly two-thirds of all lung lesions are found.
+And using more invasive surgical procedures to make a diagnosis can increase the risk for complications.

 After the electromagnetic navigation procedure, patients are observed until they are awake enough to return home.
 The most common risk is pneumothorax – or collapsed lung – which occurs at a rate comparable to that of traditional bronchoscopy.* *National Cancer Institute.
 US National Institutes of Health.
 National Lung Screening Trial, 2005 Update.

-If you have questions about Wellmont’s pulmonology services, please contact us or speak with your primary care provider.
+If you're looking for more information about Wellmont’s pulmonology and sleep services or have other questions, please contact us or speak to your primary care provider.

 You clicked on a link that will cause you to leave myWellmont.